dhrax21/engibrief-notes-selling-platform/README.md

 * **No unnecessary frameworks**
 * **Production-first decisions**
 * Clean separation of concerns
-* Firebase used as a real backend, not a shortcut
+* Supabase used as a real backend, not a shortcut

 ---